-Discussed by Mayco at the Mayco meeting held on 16 May 2023 with resolution number EX5/2023
+Discussed by Mayco at the Mayco meeting held on 16 May 2023 with resolution number EX5/2023 discussed by Mayco at the Mayco meeting held on 16 May 2023 with resolution number EX6/2023:

-1. That Council takes note of the outcome of the Strategic Risk identification and assessment process, the result of which is captured in the BVM Strategic Risk Management Report for the period 2023-2024.

-2.That Council approves the Strategic Risk Management Report for the financial period 2023-2024:
+- 1. That Council takes note of the outcome of the Strategic Risk identification and assessment process, the result of which is captured in the BVM Strategic Risk Management Report for the period 2023-2024. - 2.That Council approves the Strategic Risk Management Report for the financial period 2023-2024: